HoloRes/HoloRes/CONTRIBUTING.md

 Welcome to the Hololive Resort Discord GitHub organization.
 This organization holds the code for some of our projects.

-If you have suggestions for any repository: Feel free to create an issue
+If you have suggestions for any repository: Feel free to use the discussions tab

 You want to contribute: Fork the repo, do your changes and feel free to create a PR (Pull Request).